 The City works closely with Project Touch who has a winter local shelter opened from December – April each year.
 The City also is working with the shelter operator to assure that extra disinfecting procedures are implemented.
 If anyone is showing symptoms of any illness, they will be immediately isolated until they can be cleared in conjunction with public health protocols of the Riverside County Public Health Department and California Department of Public Health.
 The shelter also has volunteer doctors that have visited.

-The City’s HELP Center remains open for homeless individuals.
-The HELP Center is a location to access all resources.
+The City’s HELP Center is open two days a week, Tuesday and Thursday 9am- 4pm, and staff is receiving and answering messages on the other days.
+The HELP Center is a location to access all resources, available to homeless and individuals who are at-risk seeking additional resources.
 Address: 28922 Pujol Street; Phone: 951-240-4242

 The City’s street Homeless Outreach Team and Social Work Action Group are out daily looking for homeless to conduct wellness checks, and reconnect them with family and/or a homeless shelter.